-In~\cite{GukovMan}, a two variable series was associated to knot complements.
-This two variable series has variables $x$ and $q$ where $|q|<1$ is the variable replacing roots of unity and $x$ behaves like $x=q^{N}$ where $N$ represents the colour of the coloured Jones polynomial~\cite{Jones,RT:rib}.
-This series is computed by solving the $\hat{A}$--polynomial associated to the knot as a $q$--series and choosing initial conditions coming from the expansion of the coloured Jones polynomial~\cite{BarNatanGar,MelvinMorton,Rozansky}.
-Using this two variable series, Gukov and Manolescu propose a surgery formula similar to~\cite{BelBlaLe}, which conjecturally leads to invariants of closed three--manifolds.
-For $4_1(-1,2)$ they compute~\cite[Table 10]{GukovMan}, \be \widehat{Z}(q) \= -q^{1/2}(1 - q + 2q^3 - 2q^6 + q^9 + 3q^{10} + q^{11} - q^{14} - 3q^{15}+\cdots)\,. \ee This $q$--series will be seen to come from the specialisation of a solution of the $q$--difference equation~\eqref{8thorderqdiff} associated to the WRT invariant of $4_1(-1,2)$.
+In~\cite{GukovMan}, Gukov and Manolescu give a construction of a two variable series associated to knot complements.
+This two variable series has variables $x$ and $q$ where $|q|<1$ is the variable replacing roots of unity and $x$ behaves like $x=q^{N}$, where $N$ represents the colour of the coloured Jones polynomial~\cite{Jones,RT:rib}.
+This series is computed by solving the $\hat{A}$-polynomial associated to the knot as a $q$-series and choosing initial conditions coming from the expansion of the coloured Jones polynomial~\cite{BarNatanGar,MelvinMorton,Rozansky}.
+Using this two variable series, Gukov and Manolescu propose a~surgery formula similar to~\cite{BelBlaLe}, which conjecturally leads to invariants of closed three-manifolds.
+For~$4_1(-1,2)$, they compute~\cite[Table 10]{GukovMan}, \be \widehat{Z}(q) = -q^{1/2}\bigl(1 - q + 2q^3 - 2q^6 + q^9 + 3q^{10} + q^{11} - q^{14} - 3q^{15}+\cdots\bigr) . \ee This $q$-series will be seen to come from the specialisation of a solution of the $q$-difference equation~\eqref{8thorderqdiff} associated to the WRT invariant of $4_1(-1,2)$.
 Indeed, it is a natural $q$-series that pairs with $\WRT(q)$.
-In particular, consider $\alpha$ from Equation~\eqref{WRTformula} as a function
+In particular, consider $\alpha$ from equation~\eqref{WRTformula} as a function